Why You Need to Protect a Personalized Offer

 03 Increase Offer Appeal

 Customers love being digitally verified for a personalized offer because it proves the offer is really exclusive and makes them feel special.
 Two-thirds of both teachers and the military say a personalized offer that is digitally verified makes them feel valued and inspires them to act.
-Across all consumer tribes, digitally verified personalized offers make 58% of shoppers more likely to buy and motivates nearly half to purchase sooner.
+Across all consumer communities, digitally verified personalized offers make 58% of shoppers more likely to buy and motivates nearly half to purchase sooner.

 04 Trigger Greater Word-of-Mouth